akka/akka/akka-docs/src/main/paradox/supervision-classic.md

 explicitly.

-The `AllForOneStrategy` is applicable in cases where the ensemble of children have such tight dependencies among them, that a failure of one child affects the function of the others, i.e. they are inextricably linked.
+The `AllForOneStrategy` is applicable in cases where the ensemble of children has such tight dependencies among them, that a failure of one child affects the function of the others, i.e. they are inextricably linked.
 Since a restart does not clear out the mailbox, it often is best to terminate the children upon failure and re-create them explicitly from the supervisor (by watching the